pdjr-signalk-plugins/range-monitor/readme/usage.md

 For examle `${vessel}: waste water tank level is ${test} ${threshold} (currently ${value})`

-__Threshold__
+__Thresholds__

-The _Threshold_ entry specifies one or two thresholds which define a value range and the type of notification which will be issued if the monitored path value moves into or out of this range.
+This entry consists of a list of one or more threshold specifications each of which defines a value threshold value range and the type of notification which will be issued if the monitored path value moves into or out of this range.
+Typically, multiple threshold entries can be used to escalate the severity of a notification as the monitored path value makes increasingly significant excursions beyond one or other threshold.

+Each threshold item has the following properties.

 __--> Low__
 If supplied, specifies the lower threshold for raising a notification: if